 Põltsamaa's stone fortress was constructed on the banks of the river in 1272.
-Between 1570 and 1578 it was the residence of Livonia's King Magnus.
-Repeatedly pillages, the castle was rebuilt by Woldemar Johann von Lauw in the 18th century as a grand rococo-style palace.
+Between 1570 and 1578, the fortress was the residence of Livonia's King Magnus.
+Repeatedly pillaged, the castle was rebuilt by Woldemar Johann von Lauw in the 18th century as a grand rococo-style palace.
 The castle, and the church built into its cannon tower, burnt down in 1941.
-The church was restored by 1952, and the castle ruins came under preservation during the 1970s.
+The church was restored by 1952, and the castle ruins came under preservation in the 1970s.

-Did you know...? - The forecourt of the castle hosts open air events - The round courtyard holds a tourist information point and the Põltsamaa Museum; a wine cellar with a food museum; the Estonian Press Museum; the pART Gallery; clay, handicraft and other workshops; and the castle's restaurant..
+Did you know...? - The forecourt of the castle hosts open-air events.
+The round courtyard holds a tourist information point and the Põltsamaa Museum, a wine cellar with a food museum, the Estonian Press Museum, the pART Gallery, clay and handicraft workshops, and the castle's restaurant.

 Take a look at the aerial panorama (picture by Joel Tammet).